How to Process Sunflowers for Seed Saving or Roasting

 Growing and saving sunflower seeds is a great family activity.
-It is one of the flowers we grow year after year and even just a few sunflowers will yield a large amount of seeds for your family to enjoy!
-Sunflowers can be used to create a border or fence of flowers if you want to create a little privacy around your patio or pool.
+It is one of the flowers we grow year after year.
+A few sunflowers will yield a large amount of seeds for your family to enjoy!
+Sunflowers can create a border or fence of flowers.
+If you want to create a little privacy around your patio or pool.

-We personally plant sunflowers around our house too.
+We plant sunflowers around our house.
 Our home get's full sun and there is little to no natural shade as the house sits atop a hill in a clearing.
-This has created some extremely hot temperatures in our home during summer months since the house was built well before central air was created.
+This has created some hot temperatures in our home during summer months.
+Our house was built well before central air was created.
 So we use sunflowers to create a natural shade around the house.
-Sunflowers are a fast growing flower and usually are tall enough to cover the downstairs windows by the time the temperatures outside start to really heat up the house.
+This helps limit the amount of sunshine that comes in the windows.
+Effectively keeping the house much cooler than the years we did not plant.
+Sunflowers are a fast growing flower.
+They grow tall enough to cover the downstairs windows before the hot summer months.

-Planting then around the house also gives us a nice way to watch nature as they draw pollinators and birds to the flowers.
-Being able to watch them through our windows allows us a much closer view of nature than we would be able to see normally.
-My son really enjoys pointing out the birds that come to visit the sunflowers and it gives me a chance to teach him various types of birds as they come to sample the seeds.
+Planting sunflowers around the house also gives us a nice way to watch nature.
+Sunflowers draw the attention of pollinators and birds.
+Being able to watch them through our windows allows us a much closer view of nature.
+My son really enjoys pointing out the birds that come to visit the sunflowers.
+It gives me a chance to teach him various types of birds as they come to sample the seeds.

-It is a little labor intensive to cultivate the seeds, but honestly it is one of the easier items to gather and process that we grow on our farm.
+It is a little labor intensive to cultivate the seeds.
+However, sunflowers are one of the easier items to gather and process that we grow on our farm.
 If you enjoy new learning activities with your children and family oriented projects then growing sunflowers is a great choice.
 Sunflowers are among some of the easiest to grow and the largest as well.
 They make a beautiful bouquet of flowers if you enjoy keeping fresh flowers in your home or even in a vase on a patio table.

 © 2018 Cynthia Hoover